October 28, 2009

 Additonal Install/Migration Instructions

-If you have installed MacPorts prior to Snow Leopard, you have to run a few fixes to get Putty to work again properly.
+If you have installed MacPorts prior to Snow Leopard, you have to run a few fixes to get PuTTY to work again properly.

 1. Open Terminal